Everything PR News

 M&A and transaction communications.
 The communications work supporting mergers, acquisitions, divestitures, spinoffs, leveraged buyouts, and hostile takeover scenarios.
 Coordination across deal counsel, financial advisors, IR teams, and external communications is the structural feature.
 Sard Verbinnen, Joele Frank, Brunswick, FGS Global, and the deal-specialist boutiques anchor this category.

 Banking communications.
 The work serving commercial banks, investment banks, regional banks, and the broader banking infrastructure.
-Covers everything from earnings cycles through regulatory engagement (Federal Reserve, FDIC, OCC, CFPB) through crisis events including the 2023 regional banking cycle and the broader trust-and-confidence work that defines banking comms.
+Covers earnings cycles through regulatory engagement (Federal Reserve, FDIC, OCC, CFPB) through crisis events including the 2023 regional banking cycle and the broader trust-and-confidence work that defines banking comms.

 Insurance communications.
 The work serving life insurance, property and casualty, reinsurance, health insurance, and the InsureTech ecosystem.
 Insurance carries category-specific crisis exposure (catastrophic-event response, claims-handling controversy, regulatory enforcement) and a press pool that fragments by line of business.